 - Erb’s palsy (brachial plexus injuries) caused by incorrect methods in delivering the baby

-- Fractured or broken bones due to excessivehandling or improper use of medical instruments, such as forceps or vacuum extraction
+- Fractured or broken bones due to rough handling or improper use of medical instruments, such as forceps or vacuum extraction

 - Brain damage resulting from delayed or incorrect diagnosis of fetal distress

-- Hypoxic-ischaemic encephalopathy (HIE), caused by inadequate oxygen supply to the baby’s brain during labour
+- Hypoxic-ischaemic encephalopathy (HIE), caused by inadequate oxygen supply to the baby’s brain during birth

 When can a birth injury negligence claim be made?

-A birth injury negligence compensation claim can typically be pursued within three years from the date of the injury or the date the parent or guardian became aware of said injury.
-However, if the child has suffered an injury, the claim can be made up until three years following the child’s eighteenth birthday.
-This means that a claim on behalf of a child can effectively be brought at any point up until their 21st birthday.
-If the child has suffered a significant brain injury as a result of the negligence then there may be no time limit on when they can bring the claim
+Under UK law, a birth injury negligence compensation claim for the mothers can typically be pursued within three years from the date of injury or the date they became aware of the negligence causing the said injury (often known as the ‘date of knowledge’).
+On the other hand, if the child has suffered an injury, the claim can be made up until three years following the child’s eighteenth birthday.
+This means that the child can effectively bring up the claim at any point until 21st birthday with potential exceptions:

 Establishing negligence in birth injury cases

-To pursue a successful birth injury negligence compensation claim, it must be demonstrated that medical professionals acted negligently or breached their duty of care.
+To pursue a successful birth injury negligence compensation claim, it must be demonstrated that medical professionals acted negligently or breached their duty of care owed to the patient.
 This process generally requires the following elements to be established:

-- Breach of duty: It must then be shown that the medical professionals breached this duty by falling below an acceptable standard of care.
+- Breach of duty: It must then be shown that the medical professionals failed to deliver a standard of care, which was performed below what reasonable or competent practitioners would do in similar circumstances.

-- Causation: Finally, it must be proven that this breach directly caused or significantly contributed to the birth injury suffered by the mother or baby.
+- Causation: It must be proven that this breach directly caused or significantly contributed to the birth injury suffered by the mother or baby.

 At Stephensons, we work closely with independent medical experts who can provide detailed analysis crucial for proving medical negligence in birth injury claims.